Clubs & Organizations

 This is a campus dance company, which performs a variety of dances once per semester.
 Membership is open to all interested students by audition.
 Activities include occasional performances for local schools, organizations, and art events.

-This team exists to enhance school spirit at Catawba College.
+Combined with Cheerleading, the Dance Team is part of the Catawba College Spirit program and exists to enhance school spirit on campus.
 Members of the Dance Team attend all home football and basketball games, as well as a few away games.
 The team also performs at on campus events throughout the year.
 Membership is open to all students.
-The team is determined by attendance at dance camp and tryouts.
-The team is chosen by judges in August.
+If you are interested in trying out for the Cheer/Dance Squad, submit the Tryout Application today!

 Dead Athenian Society (DAS)